jedarden/denoising/README.md

 ## 🎤 Virtual Microphone Feature (Beta)

-The Denoising Toolkit now supports a **Virtual Microphone** feature, allowing denoised audio to be routed to a system-level virtual audio input device.
+The Denoising Toolkit includes a **Virtual Microphone** feature, allowing denoised audio to be routed to a system-level virtual audio input device.
 This enables you to use denoised audio in real-time with third-party applications (e.g., Zoom, Teams, Discord).

 ### Supported Platforms

 - **Windows 10+** (user-mode virtual audio device, no manual driver install required)
 - **macOS 12+** (CoreAudio virtual device, no manual third-party tools required)
-- *Linux support coming soon*
+- **Linux is not supported** (feature will raise `NotImplementedError`)

 ### How It Works

-- When you run the GUI or main application, a virtual microphone device is created and registered with your OS.
+- When you run the GUI or main application, a virtual microphone device is created and registered with your OS (if supported).
 - Denoised audio is streamed to this device in real time.
 - In your communication app, select "Denoising Virtual Microphone" (or similar) as your input device.